Why Did My Google Discover Traffic Drop…and How Do I Fix It?

 While this list may seem surprising to some creators, the above represents what is usually found on mainstream news sites anyways.
 Since wants to collate a list of topics for a generalized audience, they tend to shy away from more adult-themed issues.

-Perhaps one of the most surprising items on the list of manual actions targeted at is a ban on all medical and sites that lack transparency.
-If your site is dealing with news, for instance, the writer needs to be open and honest about their sources.
-If you've noticed a drop, you might start there.
+Perhaps one of the most surprising items on the list of manual actions targeted at SEO for news publishers tips).
+If you've noticed a drop, you might start there. is a ban on all medical and sites that lack transparency.
+If your site is dealing with news, for instance, the writer needs to be open and honest about their sources (and you'll want to follow these

 How Can My Site Recover?